riefqikml/ytmp3/README.md

 **Enter the YouTube Video URL**

 When prompted, paste the YouTube video URL you want to download.
+The mp3 will automatically saved at ~/Music directory.